excellalabs/docker-workshop-2/README-Training-Plan.md

 - Review all terms & familiarize with core add-ons, vendors, community members
 - [ ] Kubernetes Best Practices (book)
 - [ ] [Hands-On Workshop Deploying to Kubernetes]()
+- [ ] [Set up Minikube](https://minikube.sigs.k8s.io/docs/) locally to have a real cluster to work with

 # Developers